elocowan/elocowan.github.io/values.md

 A lot of the time I only see my values out of the corner of my eye, working away at the edges of my perception, influencing me from almost behind the scenes.
 I know they shape my life, but I rarely perceive them clearly.

-One thing that's been very useful to bring them out in the open is values exercise suggested by Tasshin and Mary Bajorek in the Path to Empowerment.
+One thing that's been very useful to bring them out in the open is a values exercise suggested by Tasshin and Mary Bajorek in the Path to Empowerment.
 The first time I did it, within an hour my core values had come out of the shadows and were sitting around my kitchen table with me, having a nice friendly conversation.
 My current core values are forgiveness, humor, simplicity, self-knowledge and fun.